This deadline information is for the fall 2019 freshman application. Please don't hesitate to contact us if you have any questions!

-The exams offered on December 9 (ACT) and December 2 (SAT) will be considered on time for the January 1 second deadline only if you provide the U of M school code listed below when you register for the exam.
+The exams offered on December 8 (ACT) and December 1 (SAT) will be considered on time for the January 1 regular deadline.
 We will consider your strongest composite score when we make your admission decision.

 To send your official scores to the University of Minnesota Twin Cities (U of M TC), use the U of M TC codes listed below.